Bimatoprost Ophthalmic SolutionPronunciation

-Iris color change may not be noticeable for several months to years.
+The pigmentation change is due to increased melanin content in the melanocytes rather than to an increase in the number of melanocytes.
+The long term effects of increased pigmentation are not known.
+Iris color changes seen with administration of Bimatoprost Ophthalmic Solution may not be noticeable for several months to years.
 Typically, the brown pigmentation around the pupil spreads concentrically towards the periphery of the iris and the entire iris or parts of the iris become more brownish.
 Neither nevi nor freckles of the iris appear to be affected by treatment.
-While treatment with Bimatoprost Ophthalmic Solution, 0.03% can be continued in patients who develop noticeably increased iris pigmentation.
+Treatment with Bimatoprost Ophthalmic Solution can be continued in patients who develop noticeably increased iris pigmentation.

 Use with Contact Lenses

-USE IN SPECIFIC POPULATIONS
+8. USE IN SPECIFIC POPULATIONS

 PregnancyPregnancy Category C

-At doses at least 41 times the maximum intended human exposure based on blood AUC levels, the gestation length was reduced in the dams, the incidence of dead fetuses, late resorptions, peri- and postnatal pup mortality was increased, and pup body weights were reduced.
+At doses at least 41 times the maximum intended human exposure, the gestation length was reduced in the dams, the incidence of dead fetuses, late resorptions, peri- and postnatal pup mortality was increased, and pup body weights were reduced.

-Bimatoprost Ophthalmic Solution, Description
+Bimatoprost Ophthalmic Solution Description

-Bimatoprost Ophthalmic Solution, 0.03% is a synthetic prostamide analog with ocular hypotensive activity.
-Its chemical name is (Z)-7-[(1R,2R,3R,5S)-3,5-Dihydroxy-2-[(1E,3S)-3-hydroxy-5-phenyl-1-pentenyl] cyclopentyl]- 5- N-ethylheptenamide, and its molecular weight is 415.58.
+Bimatoprost Ophthalmic Solution, 0.03% is a synthetic prostaglandin analog.
+Its chemical name is (Z)-7-[(1R,2R,3R,5S)-3,5-Dihydroxy-2-[1E,3S)-3-hydroxy-5-phenyl-1-pentenyl] cyclopentyl]-N-ethyl 5-heptenamide, and its molecular weight is 415.58.
 Its molecular formula is C25H37NO4.
 Its chemical structure is:

-Bimatoprost Ophthalmic Solution, - Clinical Pharmacology
+Bimatoprost Ophthalmic Solution - Clinical Pharmacology

 Mechanism of Action